raikrahul/book_linuxkernel_blockdrv/create_ramdisk.md

 KB) copied, 0.015329 seconds, 521.9KB/s
 ```

-We can see two bios were generated.
+We can see two ``struct bio`` were generated.
-Sector numbers of each bio is 0 and 8.
+Sector numbers of each bio is 0 and 8, respectively.
 And each bio has 4096 data size.
 Each segment also has 4096 size, that means each bio has only one segment.

 There is a message that finding a page for sector 0 failed.
 And driver allocated a page and added it to the radix-tree.
 The page was used for storing data.
-Storing data is passed from /dev/urandom which is a device to generate random numbers.
+Storing data is passed from _/dev/urandom_ which is a device to generate random numbers.
 So driver shows the stored data are random values like d7 22.

 Let's check written data.